Los Angeles Aviation Accident Attorneys

 - Inadequate cooling or lubrication

-After serious aviation accidents, the National Transportation Safety Board is the government agency responsible for conducting investigations and issuing reports on possible safety violations and causes.
-The NTSB will likely issue a preliminary report within 30 days and then a probable cause report months later.
-The NTSB investigates every plane and helicopter crash in the United States—examining air traffic control tapes, maintenance logs, pilot training logs, and more.
+After a serious aviation accident, the National Transportation Safety Board (NTSB) will conduct investigations and issue reports on possible safety violations and causes.
+The NTSB investigates every plane and helicopter crash in the United States – examining air traffic control tapes, maintenance logs, pilot training logs, and more.

-NTSB investigations often do not go as far as needed to identify all sources of liability in a crash.
+Unfortunately, these NTSB investigations often do not go as far as needed to identify all sources of liability in a crash.
 The NTSB often contends with an enormous case backlog, so its goal is to identify causes and wrap up cases as quickly as possible.
 It does not have the same incentive our attorneys do to investigate whether multiple causes may have led to an accident.
-Also, the NTSB relies heavily on the aircraft and parts manufacturers to examine their own equipment after a crash.
-That conflict of interest must be fully investigated to protect the victims claims from being swept under the rug.

 Liability for Aviation Accidents

 Airplane and helicopter accidents can cause astronomical losses for victims and their families, including:

 - Current medical bills for past care

 - Costs of a lifetime of medical care for permanent, disabling, or disfiguring injuries

 - Lost income due to treatment and physical limitations